nautobot/nautobot-app-dns-models/docs/user/app_getting_started.md

 !!! warning "Developer Note - Remove Me!"
     What (with screenshots preferably) does it look like to perform the simplest workflow within the App once installed?

+The first step with the App is to create a DNS Zone.
+The Zone is the organizational container for DNS records.
+In our implementation, we have added the SoA record fields and details to the Zone, because a Zone requires a single SoA record.
+The SoA fields are optional in case you are not recreating DNS server objects 1:1.

+Once the Zone is created, create the other records as necessary.
+Initially supported records include A, AAAA, CNAME,

 ## What are the next steps?

 !!! warning "Developer Note - Remove Me!"